Electrical safety

 Our responsibilities

-If you rent your home from us, our contractor will write to you before your electrical inspection is due to arrange an appointment to complete the inspection before your electrical safety certificate expires.
+If you rent your home with us, our contractor will write to you before your electrical inspection is due to arrange an appointment to complete the inspection before your electrical safety certificate expires.

 This ensures that we always have an up-to-date electrical certificate for your home and can comply with our duties under the Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020.